duraamarachi-max/WEDE5020Part1/README.md

 → Contact

  Colours Used
-- Background: Blue
+- Background: white
 - Text: Black

 Fonts Used
-- Headings: Georgia
+- Headings: Montserrat
-- Text: Arial
+- Text: Arial Black

  How I Built It
 - HTML